The Fabulous Baker Boys: Casting

 When casting The Fabulous Baker Boys began, Kloves recalled that while studio executives often dismissed his script as "dreary and depressing", most actors considered for the film found it "funny and moving".
 Wallis Nicita was the film's casting director.
 Bill Murray briefly expressed interest in starring while the film was in early development.
 The studio had also considered casting Murray's Saturday Night Live castmate, comedian Chevy Chase, as either Jack or Frank Baker, despite both actors having little musical experience.
 Brothers Dennis and Randy Quaid were offered the titular roles but turned them down.
+Although both Jeff and Pfeiffer were Kloves's first choices for their respective roles, he was initially reluctant to cast Beau, despite Jeff's suggestion.

 Kloves, Rosenberg, and Weinstein personally visited Jeff Bridges at his home in Montana to offer him the role of Jack Baker.
 After spending an afternoon asking Kloves various questions about the film, Jeff accepted because "I've had very good luck with first-time directors."
 Shortly after being cast, Jeff suggested his own older brother Beau Bridges for the role of Jack's older brother Frank.
 Initially reluctant to entertain the "gimmick" of casting brothers as on-screen siblings, Kloves relented upon meeting Beau for the first time at a restaurant.
 According to Kloves, "I saw Beau walk into the restaurant, and it just hit me – he was Frank Baker.
 By the end of the breakfast I decided to embrace it, and it's one of the better decisions I made, because at the end of the day it wasn't a gimmick – Beau was terrific."
 Beau recalled that the studio had wanted a more famous actor to play the elder Baker, but Jeff lobbied for him.
 After sharing the script with him and insisting that he read it, Beau was worried that the studio's resistance to cast him would threaten Jeff's prospects.
 Jeff encouraged Beau to show the studio a Polaroid of both brothers performing street theatre when they were teenagers.
 Beau believes the photograph solidified his casting.
 Jeff believes acting opposite his brother helped make their characters' relationship and chemistry more convincing to audiences.
 Because Beau's character is balding in the script, Jeff shaved a bald patch onto the back of Beau's head for the film.
 The Fabulous Baker Boys was the first and only time Jeff and Beau appeared in the same film.